trustbloc/edv/README.md

 See [here](docs/rest/edv_cli.md#edv-server-parameters) for information on how to choose the database provider.

 ## Extensions
-This EDV server implementation includes support for a number of optional features that, as of writing, are either recently added to the spec (and not in widespread use) or are features marked "at-risk".
-They are all disabled by default, but they can all be safely enabled without breaking any standard features.
+This EDV server implementation includes support for an optional feature that, as of writing, is in the spec but is marked "at-risk".
+It is disabled by default, but can be safely enabled without breaking any standard features.
 Non-extension-aware clients will still work seamlessly.
 See the [extensions documentation](docs/extensions.md) for more information.

 ## Documentation
 - [Build + BDD tests](docs/test/build.md)